prophet-of-distortion/a-mockingbird/README.md

 - Clone the repository and simply do a `docker-compose up` while in the root directory.
 - Configure your browser or network to use the proxy at localhost:8080 for both HTTP and HTTPS traffic.
 - Once you have successfully setup your proxy, install the SSL certificates by visting http://mitm.it/
-- Web Interface is available at http://localhost:80
+- Configure your URL triggers and the corresponding response via the web interface available at http://localhost:80